Mon – Sun: 24/7 Plumbing

 1. Stains

-The first thing you would want to do is remove the stains caused by this build-up.
-After all, no one likes to look at dirty fittings, and it is even worse if a guest sees it too.
+First, you would want to remove the stains caused by this build-up.
+After all, no one likes to look at dirty fittings, which is even worse if a guest sees it, too.

 So, the first thing to do is get some white vinegar, a soft cloth, and a paper towel.
 Now, all you need to do is soak the soft cloth with vinegar and wrap the faucet.
 After letting it rest for about half an hour, the stains should break down, making cleaning easier.
 If needed, you can wipe off the vinegar with a paper towel.